 French 75 Ingredients

 This citrusy, refreshing French 75 cocktail is so easy to make.
 And you won’t have to search high and low for ingredients.
 In fact, you probably have them in your kitchen right now!
-Here’s what you need:
+Here is the list of what you need, you can find the measurements of each ingredient in the recipe card at the bottom of the post.

-- Simple Syrup Use my easy recipe and you’ll be able to dream up millions of recipes with it.
+- Simple syrup: Use my easy simple syrup recipe and you’ll be able to dream up millions of recipes with it.
+Store-bought would also work if you are short on time for this recipe.

 How to Serve